nduvawinnie/AMAZON-SALES-ANAYSIS/README.md

    * Use slicers (Year, Region, Segment, Product) to interact with the visuals.
    * Analyze KPIs and trends as outlined in this README.

-### 📌 Notes

-* This repository is intended for **educational purposes only**.
-* Dataset is simulated and not representative of actual Amazon sales data.